The foundations of AI governance

 What is an AI risk management framework?

 An AI risk management framework is a structured approach to identifying, assessing, and mitigating risks in AI systems.
-It helps organizations implement responsible AI governance by ensuring minimal risk in model deployment and their ongoing operations.
+It helps organizations implement responsible AI governance by ensuring minimal risk in model deployment.

 What is the best approach to AI governance?

-The best approach to AI governance involves setting clear policies and procedures, using governance platforms and tools, and ensuring compliance with guiding principles set by regulatory bodies like the Personal Data Protection Commission and development authorities.
+The best approach to AI governance involves setting clear policies, using governance platforms and tools, and ensuring compliance with guiding principles set by regulatory bodies like the Personal Data Protection Commission and development authorities.

 Discover Connectors